 The next thing you should know is that you can learn to play a simple song on the piano in only a few minutes.
-Give it a try!
+Give our piano lessons for beginners a try!
 With this video lesson, you can learn to play “Hot Cross Buns.”
 Hoffman Academy’s ear-based method makes it easy for beginners to learn songs and start making music right away.
-If you’d like to try learning some more fun and easy songs for beginners, here’s a list of super easy popular songs to get you started.
+If you’d like to try learning some more fun and easy songs on piano for beginners, here’s a list of super easy popular songs to get you started learning piano.

 Express Yourself with Improvisation

 Another really fun thing you can do right now on the piano, whether you’re a beginner on the piano or you have more experience, is to improvise!
 When you improvise, you play something new that you’ve never heard or played before.
 Don’t worry if it’s going to sound good or not.
 You just do it, like you’re having a casual conversation with a friend.

 Try this improvisation activity while learning to play piano.
 Put the damper pedal down and play only on the black keys.
 To get you started, you might want to think of an emotion you want to convey, like happiness, or maybe anger, or something in nature you want to imitate, like waves on a beach, or a thunderstorm.

 The Hoffman Method encourages improvisation from the very beginning as a natural way to explore music and express yourself on the piano.
 Interested in improvising while learning to play the piano?
 Check out this video lesson where you’ll get a chance to improvise a melody with Mr. Hoffman.

 Finally, the last thing for you to learn right now is that ANYONE can learn to play the piano.
-Don’t let the negative voices in your head talk you out of trying to learn.
+Don’t let the negative voices in your head talk you out of trying to learn piano.
 Voices like:

 - I’m not very musical